-All food is prepared daily, fresh on site, and conforms to the new Food Standards, both cooked lunches and lunch box options.
+All food is prepared daily, fresh on site, and conforms to the School Food Standards introduced in 2015, both cooked lunches and lunch box options.

-For a guide to the new Food Standards please click this link.
+For a guide to the Food Standards please click this link.

-To help you see what tasty lunches we have on offer, below is our new summer menu.
+All food we serve must conform to the standards.
 Remember, all year groups are on a rota system to ensure fairness.
 To find out more about how our balanced meals are designed, click here to read Local Authority information or above for the Government Food Standards.

 Radleys Primary School